Karl Urban

 In one interview, the actor confessed:

-«For me, the question often revolves around whether I find the character and story compelling.
+«For me, it often comes down to whether I find the character and story compelling.
 Then I consider who the director is and whom I'll be working with.
 These are the main criteria for choosing a role.
-If I read a script sent to me and can feel the character's soul, understand their situation and motives, and start thinking about how to become that character, it means the project is right for me, and I'll do everything possible to secure such a role.
+If I read a script and can feel the character's soul, understand their situation and motives, and start thinking about how to become that character, then the project is right for me, and I'll do everything possible to land that role.

-Urban experienced a surge in popularity following the release of the space action film "Star Trek," which revived the iconic 1960s saga.
-Alongside Chris Pine (Kirk) and Zachary Quinto (Spock), he became part of the elegant continuation of the fantastic journey that offers danger, sparkling humor, cosmic threats, and impressive battles.
+Urban's popularity surged after the release of the space action film "Star Trek," which revived the iconic 1960s saga.
+Alongside Chris Pine (Kirk) and Zachary Quinto (Spock), he joined this elegant continuation of the fantastic journey, complete with danger, sparkling humor, cosmic threats, and impressive battles.

 Karl Urban in Star Trek